FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Main Methodology

 \subsubsection{Augmentation Scale-balancing Mechanism}

-There is an uncertainty arising from the random FA and is a consequence of constraints lacking.
-This can escalate computational costs during model training and may significantly impair performance.
-To address this, we propose an augmentation scale-balancing mechanism to integrate global and focal region augmented medical images.
-This can be achieved using a combination of gradient calculation and saliency feature mapping:
+The random data augmentation of FA and GA introduces uncertainty due to a lack of constraints.
+This can cause augmented images to deviate from a realistic data distribution, which in turn may degrade model performance.
+To address this, we propose an augmentation scale-balancing mechanism that intelligently integrates the globally and focally augmented images.
+This mechanism combines gradient calculation with saliency feature mapping:

-where $\mathcal{H}$ denotes the weak augmentation \cite{sohn2020fixmatch}, $m$ refers to the mask of data, $\mathcal{L}$ is the training loss, $M_\Phi\ $ is the segmentation model, $L_{2}$ denotes the $l_{2}$ normalization. $\mathcal{F}$ represents a smooth process, which applies $l_{2}$ normalization to gradient values and reduces the gradient values map to a grid size of $ g\times g$.
-Following this, the process uses quadratic B-spline kernels to interpolate to the original image size.
-We present a visual overview of domain diffusion augmentation in Fig. \ref{fig1}.
+where $\mathcal{H}$ denotes the weak augmentation \cite{sohn2020fixmatch}, $m$ denotes annotations, $\mathcal{L}$ is the total training loss, and $M_\Phi$ is the segmentation model. $L_{2}$ refers to $l_{2}$ normalization, and $\Upsilon$ denotes a smoothing process that applies $l_{2}$ normalization to gradient values and downsamples the gradient map to a grid of size $g \times g$.
+The downsampled map is subsequently interpolated back to the original image size using quadratic B-spline kernels.
+A visual overview of this process is provided in Fig.~\ref{figFA_GA}. \textbf{Algorithm 3} provides the pseudo-code of the proposed SBA.
+The loss function for calculating the saliency map incorporates both supervised and unsupervised losses.
+The consistency loss, which is based on uncertainty estimation (described in Section 3.2), increases significantly when there is a large discrepancy between the predictions of different model decoders.
+Such an increase often indicates that the augmented data deviates from a realistic distribution.
+By incorporating this consistency loss into the saliency map calculation, FSDA-DG adaptively refines the augmentation strategy for unlabeled data.

-The augmentation scale-balancing mechanism amalgamates global and focal region augmented images, and is linearly related to these augmented data.
-In this case, FA can be controlled by gradient calculation.
-The linear behavior mitigates undesirable oscillations during out-of-distribution prediction, compared to directly inputting focal region augmented samples.
-Thus, we take $ {\bar{O}}^{GA} $ and ${\bar{O}}^{SBA} $ as input.
+SBA yields a final image that is a weighted linear combination of the globally and focally augmented images.
+Within this mechanism, the influence of FA is adaptively modulated by the saliency map, which is derived from model gradients.
+This balancing mechanism mitigates the training instability that can arise from using exclusively focal augmentation, particularly when such augmentations produce images that deviate significantly from a realistic data distribution.
+Therefore, we use ${\bar{O}}^{GA}$ and ${\bar{O}}^{SBA}$ as inputs.